vvvvalvalval/val-on-programming/resources/templates/md/posts/clojure-key-namespacing-convention-considered-harmful.md

 Don't do that.
 Don't treat Clojure keywords as composite data structures.
 This is accidental complexity waiting to happen.
 Programmatic names are meant for humans to read, not for programs to interpret.
 Changing an attribute name should not be able to change the behaviour of your program.
 In Hickeyian terms: you'd be complecting naming with structure.

 As a basic example of how this may break, consider that it's normal and expected to find in the same entity keys with different namespaces, e.g `:person/first-name` and `:myapp.user/signup-date`.
+If you have a SQL database, there's a high chance that you need both attributes as columns of the same table (1): yet the default behaviour of a namespace-aware tool like [`next.jdbc`](https://cljdoc.org/d/seancorfield/next.jdbc/1.1.547/doc/readme) is to constrain both keywords to have the same namespace, which would be problematic in this case, and may be viewed as revealing a complecting of attribute naming and storage layout (2).

+_Notes:_

+* _(1) Yes, I know about SQL tables normalization... and that you can do too much of it._
+* _(2) Don't worry, that won't prevent you from using `next.jdbc`: this default behaviour is easily opted out of._

 ### 'But clojure.spec encourages the use of Clojure-namespaced keywords!'